 The data centres where the severs are kept have extremely high security processes in place, 24-hour monitoring, fingerprint locks and in some cases, armed guards.

 The biggest risk to cloud storage is negligent users, more than 40% of data security breaches occur due to employee error.

 What if a cloud server breaks, will I lose my data?

-All cloud storage services, store and back up the data on several servers, which means if one server has a hardware issue, your data is still stored.
+All cloud storage services store and back up the data on several servers, which means if one server has a hardware issue, your data is still safe.

 However, no Cloud provider will accept liability for your data meaning you still need to have a backup.
 Contact us about our Cloud To Cloud backup solutions.